silenNH/Twitter_Sentiment_Analysis/README.md

 {"text": "RT @BenCaselin: Quite exciting to see this in the @SCMPHongKong on behalf of @AAXExchange to provide some clarity in the crypto madness wit\u2026", "created_at": "Wed Jul 28 10:35:09 +0000 2021", "id": 1159245658521423873, "followers_count": 780}
 ```

+Note: Sometimes the container crashes in the very beginning since no Kafka Broker is available in the first seconds.
+To avoid long waiting times the container always will restart after crash... thus the container crashes and restarts till a Kafka Broker is available.

 ## Spark Structures Streaming
 Spark is a big data application for batch as well as stream processing.
 In our case we use Spark to process the stream of data (Structured Streaming):